 The World to Come™ Program (rcg.org/worldtocome): Broadcast via the Internet, this program answers questions such as: Where is the world going?
 Why is it filled with problems, troubles, evils and ills, causing unhappiness, confusion and misery of every kind?
 What lies ahead?
 In an age of fear, confusion and hopelessness, The World to Come is a voice of truth, providing answers, and proclaiming hope for humanity!

 In 1934, when The World Tomorrow program was first broadcast, it could only begin on a single small station.
 Today, The World to Come is instantly available around the world!

-The Real Truth™ Magazine (realtruth.org): We also publish a magazine that continues the message of The Plain Truth.
-The Real Truth magazine carries articles explaining the cause of war, what’s wrong with the weather, can science eradicate pollution, the meaning of events in Europe, why earthquakes are increasing, the complete failure of science to bring the utopian world that all long for, how racial bigotry will eventually disappear, where the world economy is going, what lies ahead for the nations of the world, the value of right ethics—and the definition of true character, the real cause of the moral crisis in the West, what’s wrong with modern education, why so many seek escape and pleasure, and the definition of true success.
+The Real Truth™ Magazine (rcg.org/realtruth): We also publish a magazine that continues the message of The Plain Truth.
+The Real Truth magazine, with its accompanying daily news website, carries articles explaining the cause of war, what’s wrong with the weather, can science eradicate pollution, the meaning of events in Europe, why earthquakes are increasing, the complete failure of science to bring the utopian world that all long for, how racial bigotry will eventually disappear, where the world economy is going, what lies ahead for the nations of the world, the value of right ethics—and the definition of true character, the real cause of the moral crisis in the West, what’s wrong with modern education, why so many seek escape and pleasure, and the definition of true success.